t0mmothy/Programming-Language/README.md

 >a33;
 This outputs a ! to the console

-Up to 2 commands can be cained e.g.
+After an initial command is created in an output for example only pu to 2 commands can be chained. if more are needed they need to come after the '^' e.g.
 <33;
 >ar0^;